 In closing, I would like to thank the Mayor and Board of Trustees for their support in conducting the financial operations of the Village in a fiscally responsible and progressive manner.
 Their leadership and ongoing support is critical to the preparation of this report, which provides a full disclosure of Village operations and transparent look at the results of the fiscal year ended April 30, 2021.

 Respectively submitted,

 Andrew D. Brown Village Treasurer/Finance Director

-Officers and Officials April 30, 2021
+Officers and Officials As of April 30, 2021

-Village President Jacob C. Vandenberg 2017 - 2021 Village Trustee 2015 - 2017 Michael W. Glotz Village President Elect 2021 Village Trustee 2017 - 2021
+Village President Jacob C. Vandenberg May 2017 - Village Trustee 2015-2017

 Board of Trustees